civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Latest Source Code files can be found at: http://ctp2.darkdust.net/

-Playtesting would be most useful if it tests the most recent changes, which are described briefly below, and in more detail in ChangeLog.txt (note havily outdated)
+Playtesting would be most useful if it tests the most recent changes, which are described briefly below, and in more detail in ChangeLog.txt (note heavily outdated)

 Visit BureauBert's http://www.ctp2.info/ on how to use some new additions.

 Brief Changelog:
+2007-03-30
+Fixed:   Bug that made human units automatically upgrade
+Fixed:   Crash caused by Cargo
+Added:   Replaced old concept DB with new one
+Changed: BarbarianSpawnBarbarian only applies to cells with 1 unit

-2007-03-22
+2007-03-22 (revision 707)
 Fixed:   Rules screen so it works
-Added: Rules Screen Options:
-       One City Challenge, City Capture Options, Revolt Insurgents, RevoltCasualties BarbarianSpawnBarbarian, SectarianHappiness
-Added: Graphics Screen: Smooth Borders
-Added: Gameplay Options: City Capture Options
+Added:   New Options
 Fixed:   Crash for Alex Scenario caused by Special Icons
-Added: 'BreadBasket code'  Tile imps with BonusFoodExport now randomly generate a food value
-       this total value is then divided by totalpopulation and then added by population size to your cities
+Added:   Affects of SectarianHappiness value displays in CityWindow
+- Rules Screen
+   One City Challenge - Human player can't build settlers City Capture Options - slic message with option on/off Revolt Insurgents - revolting cities spawn barbarians RevoltCasualties - revolting cities lose random population BarbarianSpawnBarbarian - risk dependent barbarians spawn more SectarianHappiness - more unhappiness in cities of a different style

+- Graphics screen
+   Smooth Borders - show original or icon

+- Gameplay Screen
+   City Capture Options - slic message with option on/off

+Added:    New database flags for modders:
+- TerrainImprovementDB
-Added: 'Commodity code'  Tile imps with BonusGoldExport now randomly generate a gold value
+   BonusFoodExport now randomly generate a food value to every city BonusGoldExport now randomly generate a gold value to every city
-       this total value is added to your total wonder gold
-Added: SectarianHappiness value to CityWindow

-2007-03-12
+2007-03-12 (revision 705)
 Fixed:   Crash caused by SectarianHappiness because the founder civ was destroyed
 Fixed:   Crash caused by Sink code
-Added: GovtIcon DB flag (future use)
+Added:   GovtIcon database flag (future use)
 Added:   ShowCityIcon for Wonders and buildings (uses mapicons in concepticon.txt)
 Added:   IsReligionIcon to wonders and buildings (uses mapicons in concepticon.txt)
 Added:   Graphic window option to show/hide Army Names
 Added:   Graphics window option to show/hide nation flags
 Added:   New strategies.txt that emphasizes more city captures
 Fixed:   Location of Nation Flag is now right of the herald
 Fixed:   Army stack now done by drawingstring not icons
 Deleted: Old IsReligion# system
-2007-02-28
-Added: Risk dependency for hostile terrain
+Added:   New database flags for modders:
+- GovernmentDB
+   GovtIcon - future use to diplay government icons on map
+- WonderDB
+   ShowCityIcon - flag displays a map icon behind the city IsReligionIcon - flag displays a map icon under city name
+- BuildingDB
+   ShowCityIcon - flag displays a map icon behind the city IsReligionIcon - flag displays a map icon under city name

+2007-03-01 (Revision 693)
+Added:   Hostile terrain hp cost is now based on barbarian risk
-Added: SpawnBarbarian code for entrenched units that can spawnbarbarians
+Fixed:   SpawnBarbarian code for entrenched units that can spawnbarbarians
-Added: EnergySupply and Demand Concept
-Added: Energy Profile option to make it optional

 Fixed:   Number of flags (restored them)
-Added: Profile option to have civflag graphics show up under the playercolor flag
+Added:   Profile option to show/hide civflag graphics show up under the playercolor flag
 Fixed:   Civ flags to be below player color flag
 Added:   TerraformOcean button in tile bank (restored it) this allows modders up to 60 of the 64
           available tileimp slots (previously only 48/60 available)
 Added:   Slic messages for sinking ship (again), hostile terrain, insurgent spawn, guerrilla spawn
 Added:   additional but not implemented userprofile options
+Added:   EnergySupply and Demand Concept calculates a percentage used as modifier for gold and production
+Added:   Energy Profile option to make it optional
+Added:   New database flags for modders:
+- TerrainImprovementDB
+   ProducesEnergy - creates an energy point (supply) EnergyHunger - subtracts an energy point (demand)
+- BuildingDB
+   ProducesEnergy - creates an energy point (supply) EnergyHunger - subtracts an energy point (demand) EnergyHungerPerPop - creates an energy point (supply) per person in city ProducesEnergyPerPop - subtracts an energy point (demand) per person in city
+- WonderDB
+   ProducesEnergy - creates an energy point (supply) EnergyHunger - subtracts an energy point (demand) EnergyHungerPerPop - creates an energy point (supply) per person in city ProducesEnergyPerPop - subtracts an energy point (demand) per person in city
+- UnitDB
+   ProducesEnergy - creates an energy point (supply) EnergyHunger - subtracts an energy point (demand)

-2007-02-22
+2007-02-22 (Revision 692)
-Fixed: Goal text from appearing inside the science box in the english/science.ldl
+Fixed:   Moved Goal text from appearing inside the science box in the english/science.ldl
-Added: Civilization Flags to Units (most artwork from Civ2 modders Michael D McCart & Michael D Raney)
+Added:   Civilization Flags for Units (most artwork from Civ2 modders Michael D McCart & Michael D Raney)
-Added: Hidden Nationality flag to Units implemented.
-Units with this flag use the barbarian
-       color, have barbarian in the info bar and use the barbarian flag
+Added:   Implemented Unit Hidden Nationality - these units are displayed as barbarians

-2007-02-01
+2007-02-01 (Revision 687)
-Added:	Religious City Icons (up to 10 Religions)
+Added:	  Religious City Icons (up to 10 Religions) appear if building has IsReligion1(or 2 up to 10)
-Added:	National Borders are now displayed with icons.
+Added:	  National Borders are now displayed with icons for smooth appearance.
-Changed: Cityname. population rectangle, and turns to population growth are all aligned.
+Changed: Aligned Cityname, population rectangle, and turns to population growth rectangle.
 Changed: Next Pop rectangle is now black like the city name to differentiate it from City Population.
 Added:	Player Capitols now have a star Icon.
 Fixed: Implemented HasAirport Icon.